-This spiced buckwheat honey cookie recipe is inspired by molasses cookies, which can be a bit cloying at times, according to recipe author and chef Carrie Schloss.
-Buckwheat honey gives the cookies a much mellower flavor.
-And fortunately, buckwheat honey is one of our top ten best honeys in the world.
+This Spiced Buckwheat Honey Cookie recipe is inspired by molasses cookies, which can be a bit cloying at times, according to recipe author and chef Carrie Schloss.
+Buckwheat Honey gives the cookies a much mellower flavor.
+And fortunately, Buckwheat Honey is on our list of our top ten best honeys in the world.

-Step 1: Preheat the over to 350 degrees Fahrenheit.
+Step 1: Preheat the oven to 350 degrees Fahrenheit.
 Line two baking sheets with parchment paper and set them aside.

 Step 3: Place the raw cane sugar in a small bowl.